 White + Wong’s

-This newly opened Viaduct restaurant has jumped on the steamed bun frenzy with Chinese roast pork belly and chicken karaage gua bao.
+This top Viaduct restaurant has jumped on the steamed bun frenzy with Chinese roast pork belly and chicken karaage gua bao.
 Whichever one you decide to sample, you’re in for a treat at White + Wong’s.
 Grab a Blushing Buddha cocktail to turn your bao adventure into the start of a night out on the town.

 Big Fish Eatery

 Home to Pan Asian cuisine in Penrose, Big Fish Eatery dishes out puffy edible envelopes and you’re gonna wanna try them.
 They slow cook their pork belly for four hours before chucking it into a bun with lashings of hoisin sauce and mayo.
 More of a chook person?
 Their lemongrass chicken bun with have you bao-ing down at first bite.
+Alternatively, try their soft-shell crab bao for a bao-tiful flavour explosion.

-Brisket is having a moment and the fact that its collided with bao has made us (and our bellies) pretty damn chuffed.
+Brisket is having a moment and the fact that it's collided with bao has made us (and our bellies) pretty damn chuffed.
 Chop Chop’s smoked brisket bun will get you fired up with the addition of kimchi and Deputy Chang’s crazy hot sauce or settle for some seafood via the soft-shell crab, creamed corn and coriander bun.
 There’s also a pork version if that’s your jam.

 The Blue Breeze Inn